qiao-xin/DupGen_finder/README.md

 Pre-computed BLAST results and gene location information (GFF format) are required for running DupGen_finder successfully.

 1. For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:
-- a. "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position", for example, "Ath.gff".
+a. "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position".
+For example, "Ath.gff".

 ```
 Ath-Chr1	AT1G01010.1	3631	5899